gabriellawong/pyiat/docs/index.rst

 You can access the source code at: https://github.com/amillner/pyiat

-How to get help, contribute, or provide feedback
+How to get help or provide feedback
 ------------------------------------------------

-See our :doc:`feedback and contribution submission guidelines <contribute>`.
+For help or feedback, please enter an 'issue on Github'_

 Documentation
 -------------